rohit18115/loan_creditworthiness/README.md

 ## The correct way to go through the tasks:

+1. Clone the repository to your computer, otherwise the hyperlinks in the html files or jupyter notebooks wont work properly.
-1. Open the HTML file
+2. Open the HTML file
-2. Go through the index or list of question given in both the files for the tasks
+3. Go through the index or list of question given in both the files for the tasks
-3. The index and questions are properly hyperlinked to the respective sections which will save your time and help you navigate to the important sections quickly.
+4. The index and questions are properly hyperlinked to the respective sections which will save your time and help you navigate to the important sections quickly.
-4. The html files and jupyternotebooks are self sufficeint and properly documented, hence seperate documentation is redundant and not necessary.
+5. The html files and jupyternotebooks are self sufficeint and properly documented, hence seperate documentation is redundant and not necessary.

 Thanks and Regards